Converting Training for Online Learning

 V. What else should I consider when developing asynchronous training?
 Suggests ideas for making asynchronous training effective and engaging.
 (5 minutes)

 VI.
 Conclusion.
-Checks what you learned, summarizes the main points, and suggests next steps.
+Checks what you learned, summarizes the main points, and suggests the next steps.
 (5 minutes)

 Who should take it?